'I Hate My Child': Is The Feeling Normal And What To Do About It?

 Feeling of dislike or hatred for children is normal at times

 Parents think the feeling of dislike or hatred for their children is not normal.
-Societal norms may not allow such feelings, and they are not openly acknowledged.
+Some parents who were previously childfree now regret having children, sometimes to the extent of admitting to not loving their children on anonymous online forums (1).
+Societal norms may not allow you to feel ‘I hate my child,’ and thus, they are not openly acknowledged.
 Your friends might frown upon you, and your family might judge you.
 Rest assured that such feelings are normal at times.
 You can detest your child sometimes.

 If you are battling with such feelings, do not worry.
 It is quite normal and may not stay for long.